 Located amidst the loud noises of Fisherman’s Wharf in San Francisco, California, the Musée Mécanique is a hidden gem.
 In English, the name translates to Mechanical Museum.
 A fitting name, considering the museum, consists of musical instruments of mechanical nature and antique arcade artifacts.
 There are more than 300 mechanical items in the museum, which the use of coins can still operate.

 A privately operated family venture since 1933, Musée Mécanique should be on the list of must-sees for anyone visiting San Fransisco.
 If you have kids, plan to spend a few hours here, they will be mesmerized by the old arcade games.

 The owner of Musée Mécanique was Ed Zelinsky; sadly, he passed in 2004 due to pancreatic cancer.
 His family continues to own and run the museum.

-Ed began making a collection of coin-operated music instruments, bird boxes, and slot machines of the antique kind at age seven.
+Ed began collecting coin-operated music instruments, bird boxes, and slot machines of the antique kind at age seven.
 Now, most of the items he has collected throughout his life are part of Musée Mécanique.
 By his admission, Ed kept a small piece of his collection at home.
 The private machines are the ones Ed thought could not stand the test of time and would likely break under the hands of an overexcited child.

 Ed shares how his fascination with arcade games begun: